4d/docs/website/translated_docs/es/FormObjects/properties_ListBox.md

 Un array 4D que controla la visualización de las líneas del list box.

 You can set the "hidden", "disabled" and "selectable" interface properties for each row in an array-based list box using this array.
-It can also be designated using the `LISTBOX SET ARRAY` command.
+También puede ser designado utilizando el comando `LISTBOX SET ARRAY`.

 The row control array must be of the Longint type and include the same number of rows as the list box.
 Each element of the *Row Control Array* defines the interface status of its corresponding row in the list box.
 Three interface properties are available using constants in the "List Box" constant theme: